 How to Fight Child Poverty in Your Community

-According to the 2023 ALICE Snapshot of the DMV region, there are 1.3 million adults and children who may be going without basic necessities in the DC area.
+There are 1.3 million adults and children in poverty who may be going without basic necessities in the DC area, according to the 2023 ALICE Snapshot of the DMV region.
 The ALICE (Asset Limited, Income Constrained, Employed) population represents nearly 500,000 low- and moderate-income households in the DMV region who earn above the poverty line but below the cost of living.

 In our 2022 ALICE in Focus: Children-D.C. report, we found that 54% of children in Washington, DC live below the ALICE threshold.
 Our programs aim to serve these vulnerable communities and connect them with vital resources like healthcare, education and workforce opportunities.
 Learn more about the ALICE population and how we’re working to help them today.